bmullan/ciab-remote-desktop/README.md

 The above circumstances and combination of problems often created a frustrating experience for teachers, students and parents.
 So in 2008 I first starting thinking about how to bring together a Cloud based Remote Desktop solution that while not solving every problem, would try to adhere to the 80/20 rule of trying to solve 80% of the problems.

-CIAB Remote Desktop only requires a working HTML5 web browser on your local PC/Laptop/Chromebook!
+_**CIAB Remote Desktop only requires a working HTML5 web browser on your local PC/Laptop/Chromebook!**_

 The amount of memory, disk drive space, operating system on the local computers *no longer matters* as the real User “desktops” are remote and the “server” they run on can be scaled in the “cloud” to as large as needed in size or number based on availability.

 The school would only need decent Network connectivity in regards to speed & reliability.

-_**Today...
-CIAB has evolved in design beyond schools for use-cases in business, non-profits and even large wind energy plants.**_

 _CIAB today implements its management tools and the end-user Desktops in LXD "unprivileged" containers running on any Ubuntu 18.04 LTS (long term support) Host/Server whether a VM, physical server or Cloud instance._